uber/athenadriver/README.md

 [AWS S3 web console page](https://s3.console.aws.amazon.com/s3/home) to create one.
 In the examples below, the s3 bucket I use is `s3://henrywuqueryresults/`.

-In most cases, you need the following 4 prerequisites \:
+In most cases, you need the following 4 prerequisites:

 - S3 Output bucket
 - `access key ID`